Équateur (former province)

 It had its origins in the Équateur District of the Congo Free State, the private property of King Leopold II of Belgium.

-It was upgraded to the status of a province in 1917.
+It was upgraded to provincial status in 1917.
 Between 1933 and 1947 it was named Coquilhatville.

-In 1962 it was divided into three smaller provinces, but there were recombined in 1966.

-Équateur was one of the eleven provinces of the Democratic Republic of the Congo until 2015, when it was split into the new, smaller Équateur province, as well as the Tshuapa, Mongala, Nord-Ubangi and Sud-Ubangi provinces.
+In 1962 it was divided into three smaller provinces, but they were recombined in 1966. Équateur was one of the eleven provinces of the Democratic Republic of the Congo until 2015, when it was split into the new, smaller Équateur province, as well as the Tshuapa, Mongala, Nord-Ubangi and Sud-Ubangi provinces.

 Located in the north of the country, the province bordered the Republic of the Congo to the west, the Central African Republic to the north, to the east the Orientale province, and to the south the Kasai-Oriental, Kasai-Occidental, and Bandundu provinces.

 The word "Équateur" is French for the Equator, which lies less than 4 km south of the provincial capital of Mbandaka, a city on the Congo River.